egilkh/angular-filer/README.md

 # angular-filer

-A simple and reusable file load and save (JSON) for AngularJS.
+A simple and reusable file load and save (JSON) service for AngularJS.
 Perfect for use in Cordova/Phonecap projects.

+## Notes
-* Promise based.
+* Promise based API.
-* It takes the data and serializes it to JSON before writing.
+* Serializes the data before saving it as JSON.
-* It takes the file and de-serializes it into an object before resolving.
+* Deserializes the file before resolving.

 ## Example